-I am an aspiring homemaker, practicing PK, second-hand intellectual, and indulgent grammar-nerd.
-I am an independent librarian and music-teacher, and when the wind is right, I’m Mary Poppins to five younger siblings.
+I am an aspiring homemaker, practicing PK, devoted church member, second-hand intellectual, and indulgent grammar-nerd.
+I am an independent librarian and music-teacher, full-time cosmetology student, and when the wind is right, Mary Poppins to five younger siblings.

 I am book-lover and layman-theologian, I am story-exegeter and word-breather, I am faerie-chaser, friend-of-flowers, and student of Wonder.